REBELinBLUE/kube-guide/3-tutorial.md

 Try playing with these values and setting `spec.strategy` to "Recreate" to see how they work.

 To see the rolling update in action, change the image tag of the container to one of `purple`, `blue` or `green`, the image has these 3 tags available.
-If you apply the *Manifest* you will see the new *ReplicaSet* is created, with a different image and the old *Pods* are destroyed whilst the new ones are created.
-If you try applying the *Manifest* again you will see that nothing happens, this is because the cluster is already in the desired state dictated by the *Manifest*.
+If you apply the manifest you will see the new *ReplicaSet* is created, with a different image and the old *Pods* are destroyed whilst the new ones are created.
+If you try applying the manifest again you will see that nothing happens, this is because the cluster is already in the desired state dictated by the manifest.

 ### Resource Management